oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

 observed.
 If the port is in a red state, the API provides additional information about the causes of the instability.

-When a port’s health state changes, the event
+When a port's health state changes, the event
 ${T}_SYSMAN_EVENT_TYPE_FABRIC_PORT_HEALTH is triggered.

 The API permits measuring the receive and transmit bandwidth flowing through each port.
 It also provides the maximum receive and transmit speed (frequency/number of lanes) of each port and the current speeds which can be lower if operating in a degraded state.
-Note that a port’s receive and transmit speeds are not necessarily the same.
+Note that a port's receive and transmit speeds are not necessarily the same.

 Since ports can pass data directly through to another port, the measured